5 Is Latitude Associated with Chronotype?

 breaks = c(10, 500, 1000, 5000, 7500),

-point = TRUE,
+point = TRUE

 )

-Figure 5.1: Geographical distribution of the sample used in the analysis: (\(n = 65\,824\)).
 Each point represents a municipality, with its size proportional to the number of participants and its color indicating participant density.
-The sample includes Brazilian individuals aged 18 or older, residing in the UTC-3 timezone, who completed the survey between October 15 and 21, 2017.
-Size and color scale are in \(\log_{10}\).
+The sample includes Brazilian individuals aged 18 or older, residing in the UTC-3 timezone, who completed the survey between October 15th and 21st, 2017 (one-week window).
+The size and color scale are logarithmic (\(\log_{10}\)).

 Source: Created by the author.